mrosemeier/mamo/README.md

 ```

-# Documentation and Examples
+## Documentation and Examples

-The documentation is still not available.
+The documentation is not yet available.
-However, examples are located in ``pasta/test``.
+However, examples can be found in ``mamo/test``.

-# Reporting bugs

-# Contacts
+## Contacts
-If you want more information about the platform, please contact the following authors
+If you need more information, please contact the following authors

 [Malo Rosemeier](mailto:malo.rosemeier@iwes.fraunhofer.de)